Indicator

 Insights and Analyses

-• Despite federal, state, and local interventions to eliminate the digital divide, particularly among families with school-aged children, disparities in broadband access continued especially among low-income families, Black and Latino families, and families headed by someone who has less than a bachelor’s degree.
+• Despite federal, state, and local interventions to eliminate the digital divide, particularly among families with school-aged children, disparities in broadband access persist, especially among low-income families, Black and Latino families, and families headed by someone who has less than a bachelor’s degree.

-• In 2019, 38% Latino immigrant; 24% Black, U.S.-born; and 21% of mixed/other immigrant youth in grades K-12 statewide did not have a high-speed internet connection, a computer, or both at home.
+• In 2021, 46% of Latino immigrant, 29% Black U.S.-born, and 23% of mixed/other immigrant youth in grades K-12 experienced a digital divide in the state.
 This lack of connection may further reduce educational opportunities for Black and Brown youth, setting them further behind in school.

 Photo credit: WOCinTech Chat, Attribution-NonCommercial 2.0 Generic (CC BY-NC 2.0)